 - While this is melting put the biscuits in a plastic bag and bash with a rolling pin.
 This is far more satisfying than using a food processor and give you nice little chunks which is what you want here.

-- Once the chocolate and butter have melted and you've stirred them together, take the bowl off the heat and tip in the crushed biscuits, dried fruit, flaked almonds and chilli.
+- Once the chocolate and butter have melted and you've stirred them together, take the bowl off the heat and tip in the crushed biscuits, dried fruit, flaked almonds, chilli and booze if using.

 - Put the bowl in the fridge to chill for 2 hours and then scoop it out and put half the mixture on some clingfilm and roll into salami shape.
 Roll in the cling film and twist both ends so it is really tight.
 Do the same with the rest of the mixture in another salami roll shape.